contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## Custom PHP Configuration

-You can provide additional PHP configuration for a project by creating a directory called .ddev/php/ and adding any number of *.ini PHP configuration files.
+DDEV can be used to provide additional PHP configurations for a project.
+You can add any number of `.ini` files in the directory `.ddev/php/`.
+Subsequent changes require a `ddev restart`.
+Further information can be found in the [DDEV documentation](https://ddev.readthedocs.io/en/stable/users/extend/customization-extendibility/#custom-php-configuration-phpini).

+An example file in `.ddev/php/my-php.ini` could look like this:

 ```ìni
 [PHP]